 - Season your salad.
 By salad, I don’t mean only lettuce.
 If you are making a hearty grains and beans salad, seasoning it with pesto makes it very flavourful.

 - Add it to your lasagna.
-Why not trying it with your veggie lasagna?
+Why not try it with your veggie lasagna?
 Pesto blends perfectly with so many veggies that spreading it on your lasagna can only make it a fantastic summer dish.